AnnaLviv/EntityFrameworkCoreSample/README.md

 # EntityFrameworkCoreSample
 Sample of Entity Framework Core implementation.
-Mostly developed following Pluralsight course "Entity Framework Core: Getting Started" by Julie Lerman
+Most coding is done as result of following Pluralsight course "Entity Framework Core: Getting Started" by Julie Lerman